SB-Chalmers/bt_python/book/support/01_intro.md

 A well-maintained codebase protects not just the research itself, but also the ability to build upon it in the future.

 ---

 ### 🚀 Accelerate Onboarding

-When a new student or collaborator joins a project, messy or undocumented code can delay their progress for weeks.
+When a new student or collaborator joins an ongoing project, messy or undocumented code can delay their progress for weeks.
 If projects have clean folders, clear instructions, and good coding standards, new team members can:
 - Understand workflows faster
 - Trust the results